sustentarea/gs-data-analysis-report-3/README.md

 🌧️🌡️🌍👶📆🇧🇷🧮📉🌾🌱🍚🌽🚜🌳💧☀️🌦️📈

-This repository contains a report exploring potential associations between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index [SPEI](https://en.wikipedia.org/wiki/Standardised_Precipitation_Evapotranspiration_Index)) in Brazilian municipalities (2008–2019.
-Access the report [here](https://sustentarea.github.io/gs-data-analysis-report-3/).
+This repository contains a report exploring potential associations between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index ([SPEI](https://en.wikipedia.org/wiki/Standardised_Precipitation_Evapotranspiration_Index)) in Brazilian municipalities (2008–2019).
+It can be access by clicking [here](https://sustentarea.github.io/gs-data-analysis-report-3/).

 ## How to use

 The analyses contained in the report are 100% reproducible.
 They were made using the [R programming language](https://www.r-project.org/) and the  [Quarto](https://quarto.org/) publishing system.
 The [`renv`](https://rstudio.github.io/renv/) package was used to ensure that the R environment used can be restored (see `renv.lock`).
-The computational notebook is available in the `index.qmd` file.

 To reproduce the analyses do the following steps:

 1. Clone this repository.
 1. Open the R project (`gs-data-analysis-report-3.Rproj`).
 1. Run [`renv::restore()`](https://rstudio.github.io/renv//reference/restore.html) to install all software dependencies.
-1. Open and run the analysis in the computational notebook.
+1. Open `index.qmd` and run the analyses.

 ## How to cite

 To cite this work, please use the following format:

-Magalhães, A. R., Vartanian, D, & Carvalho, A. M. (2025). *Global syndemic project data analysis: Report 3: Exploring the association between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index (SPEI) in Brazilian municipalities (2008–2019)*.
+Magalhães, A. R., Vartanian, D, & Carvalho, A. M. (2025). *Global syndemic project data analysis: Report 3: Exploring potential associations between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index (SPEI) in Brazilian municipalities (2008–2019)*.
 Sustentarea Research and Extension Group at the University of São Paulo. https://sustentarea.github.io/gs-data-analysis-report-3

 A BibTeX entry for LaTeX users is

 ```
 @techreport{magalhaes2025,
-  title = {Global syndemic project data analysis: Report 3: Exploring the association between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index (SPEI) in Brazilian municipalities (2008–2019)},
+  title = {Global syndemic project data analysis: Report 3: Exploring potential associations between childhood undernutrition and the Standardized Precipitation Evapotranspiration Index (SPEI) in Brazilian municipalities (2008–2019)},
   author = {{Arthur Ramalho Magalhães} and {Daniel Vartanian} and {Aline Martins de Carvalho}},
   year = {2025},
   address = {São Paulo},